KimballCai/ELDA/README.md

 As for the Physionet2012 dataset, it is a public dataset and you can download it from [https://physionet.org/content/challenge-2012/1.0.0/](https://physionet.org/content/challenge-2012/1.0.0/) and then preprocess the dataset with [preprocess_phy2012.ipynb](dataset/physionet2012/preprocess_phy2012.ipynb).

-As fpr the MIMIC3 dataset, you must submit the application for data access from [https://mimic.physionet.org/](https://mimic.physionet.org/).
+As for the MIMIC3 dataset, you must submit the application for data access from [https://mimic.physionet.org/](https://mimic.physionet.org/).
-After downloading the CSVs, you first need to build benchmark dataset according to the [https://github.com/YerevaNN/mimic3-benchmarks/](https://github.com/YerevaNN/mimic3-benchmarks/), and then please preprocess the dataset with [preprocess_MIMIC3.ipynb](dataset/MIMIC3/preprocess_MIMIC3.ipynb).
+After downloading the CSVs, you first need to build the benchmark dataset according to the [https://github.com/YerevaNN/mimic3-benchmarks/](https://github.com/YerevaNN/mimic3-benchmarks/), and then please preprocess the dataset with [preprocess_MIMIC3.ipynb](dataset/MIMIC3/preprocess_MIMIC3.ipynb).